AnthonyJCampbell/Sprint-Challenge-Node-Express/README.md

 Whenever the middleware is finished doing its thing, it's important to call `next()`, even when doing conditionals.
 This statement signifies that the middleware is done and that the normal document flow can resume.

 - [ ] Describe a Resource?
+When designing a REST API, a resource is a term used to denote the databases and objects we work with.
+Normally, they're accessed via unique URLs and can be changed using HTTP methods.
+From this follows that they all have a unique URL - just like any other website you're used to.

 - [ ] What can the API return to help clients know if a request was successful?
+A status code.
+Normally, when a request was successful, it'll return a 20X response.
+Status code 200 is the most common one, signifying that the request was successful.
+Others, like 201, signify that data was successfully added, deleted or changed.
+When returning the status code, one shouldn't forget to parse it to JSON by doing `res.status(200).json()`

 - [ ] How can we partition our application into sub-applications?
+We can break up our app by using routes.
+A router behaves like a mini express app, with its own middleware and routes.
+So, by splitting up our app into smaller routes, we can build smaller files each with the required endpoints for a specific dataset.
+For example, in this project, we'll use two routes.
+One for `actionModel` and one for `projectModel`.

 ## Project Setup